QUBIP/qryptotoken/docs/test-with-firefox.md

 2. If the page loads successfully and the logs indicate activity from your module, it confirms the following:

-   - NSS is using `qryoptic` for key exchange and authentication of the handshake.
+   - NSS is using `qryptotoken` for key exchange and authentication of the handshake.
    - A post-quantum-enabled TLS handshake has completed, negotiated using a PQC key exchange and PQC authentication algorithm.

 3. You can use the `Developer Tools > Network > Security` panel to inspect which algorithms have been used to protect this TLS connection.